Fire Curtain Maintenance & Servicing

+Fire curtain maintenance is a legal requirement in a professional setting.
 Active fire curtains should be serviced twice a year as a minimum.

 In certain circumstances you might be OK with once per year, but we do not recommend it for critical fire/life safety products.